🎨

 Letterbug went from our living room to the classroom

 We built it in about an hour.
 I sent it to his teacher the next day.
 She shared it with the principal, who approved it for classroom use.
-My son walked into school and watched his friends playing a game he'd helped build.
+My son watched and helped his friends play a game he'd designed and built.

 🍉